-Lap belts at seating positions other than the driver and front passenger positions-should be positioned and secured as above, and adjusted to a SNUG FIT by pulling on the end of the belt extending from the buckle.
+Lap belts at seating positions other than the driver and front passenger positions-should be positioned and secured as above, and adjusted to a SNUG FIT by pulling on the end of the belt extending from the adjustable latch plate or buckle.

-- To lengthen the lap belts at these seating positions, place buckle at right angle to the belt webbing and pull on buckle; belt should then slide easily through the adjustment feature. - To unfasten seat belts, depress push button in center of buckle.
+- To lengthen the lap belts at these seating positions, place adjustable latch plate or buckle at right angle to the belt webbing and pull on adjustable latch plate or buckle; belt should then slide easily through the adjustment feature. - To unfasten seat belts, depress push button in center of buckle.